bee-san/Polymath/content/posts/2020-28-12---quicksort.md

 In Quicksort, there are 2 main functions we use.

-1. Split
+1. Split.
-2. Partioning
+2. Partioning.

 ### Split

-Quicksoort is similar to Mergesort.
+Quicksort is similar to Mergesort.
 The first thing it does is splits the data, it's a [Divide & Conquer](https://skerritt.blog/divide-and-conquer-algorithms/) algorithm.

 The algorithm breaks a large problem down into smaller sub-problems and recursively solves them to get an sorted array.